 - a.
+The term of this MOU shall commence upon execution by each party and shall be reviewed at least once every three years to ensure that it is fulfilling its purpose and to make any necessary revisions. - b.
+Each party shall have the right to terminate this MOU at any time upon sixty (60) days' prior written notice of termination. - 2.
+Insurance. - a.
 The LIBRARY agrees to include the FOUNDATION as an additional insured under their general liability insurance policy for bodily injury or property damage caused by direct or indirect actions of the insured.
 The LIBRARY further agrees to be responsible for any deductibles for claims or incidents that arise while the insured is acting on behalf of or as required by the LIBRARY.
 This responsibility applies on the condition that the FOUNDATION remain in good standing with the LIBRARY and adhere to the conditions set forth in this MOU.
 A certificate of insurance and an endorsement will be provided on an annual basis. - b.
 Directors and officers liability insurance will be provided to FOUNDATION by LIBRARY, but only for acts, errors or omissions arising out of the course and scope of FOUNDATION activities that benefit or support the LIBRARY.
 No coverage is afforded for any other responsibilities or duties of any person or family member of a director or officer including for governance activities required by the individual FOUNDATION Board that is not required or requested by the LIBRARY. - 3.
 The LIBRARY will extend its workers compensation and employers liability coverage to the FOUNDATION, its contractors, subcontractors, agents, volunteers or employees, for operations or events when providing services as required or requested by the LIBRARY.
 The workers' compensation will provide statutory limits and will be the sole remedy for any FOUNDATION contractor, subcontractor, agent, volunteer or employee, or similar in the event of injury or illness arising from acts performed on behalf of or requested by the LIBRARY. - 4.
 The LIBRARY shall hold harmless, indemnify and defend the FOUNDATION, its officers, directors and agents, from and against claims against the FOUNDATION which arise from known activities of the FOUNDATION conducted for the benefit of the LIBRARY, except where the claim(s) assert(s) the sole negligence or willful misconduct of the FOUNDATION, in which case the LIBRARY shall have no indemnity or defense obligation. - 5.
 This MOU constitutes the entire agreement between the parties hereto with respect to the matters described herein, supersedes any prior agreements or promises on such matters, and no oral understanding not incorporated herein shall be binding on any of the parties hereto.

-- This MOU may be modified, altered or revised, as necessary, by mutual consent of all parties, by the issuance of a written amendment, signed and dated by all parties. - 6.
-Unless otherwise specified in the MOU, the Director of Library Services or his/her_their designee shall be the sole party authorized to act on behalf of the LIBRARY with regard to this MOU.
-Unless otherwise specified in this MOU, the FOUNDATION-President Chair, or his/her_their designees, shall be the sole party authorized to act on behalf of the FOUNDATION.
+This MOU may be modified, altered or revised, as necessary, by mutual consent of all parties, by the issuance of a written amendment, signed and dated by all parties.

+6. Unless otherwise specified in the MOU, the Director of Library Services or his/her\their designee shall be the sole party authorized to act on behalf of the LIBRARY with regard to this MOU.
+Unless otherwise specified in this MOU, the FOUNDATION-President\Chair, or his/her\their designees, shall be the sole party authorized to act on behalf of the FOUNDATION.

+То: JPA Operations Committee

+From: Anne-Marie Despain, Director of Library Services

 Lindsey Freeland, Financial Services Manager

-Date: June 12, 2024
+Date: June 6, 2024

-Meeting: June 17, 2024
+Meeting: June 11, 2024

 Re: Adoption of the FY 2024-25 Recommended Budget